Keep Your Jewellery Sparkling!

 Like silver, gold is too malleable to be used alone.
 Gold is always mixed with another metal to strengthen it to make jewellery.

-- Our Charms: Our charms are Sterling silver plated with 9 carat gold or rose gold.
-We currently use 2.5 Micron plating which is expected to last longer with normal wear and tear e.g. limited exposure to chemicals/perfume etc. We use a process called patination coating which is designed to improve shelf life but this does not do anything to protect the plating once in contact with skin with chemicals/perfumes etc.
+Our charms are Sterling silver plated with 14 carat gold or rose gold.
+We currently use 2.5 Micron Vermeil plating which is expected to last longer with normal wear and tear, such as limited exposure to chemicals or perfume.

-- Our Beads: Our Rose Gold Beads are Rose Gold Vermeil, Rose Gold Vermeil is Sterling silver coated with a 2-micron layer of rose gold plate.
-Our gold beads are Gold Filled or Bonded Gold, which is constructed in two or three layers.
+Our Rose Gold Beads are Rose Gold Vermeil, Rose Gold Vermeil is Sterling silver coated with a 2.5-micron layer of rose gold plate.
+Our gold beads are Gold Filled, which is constructed in two or three layers.
 The core metal is jewellers’ brass.
 The gold alloy is bonded to the outer surfaces of the brass core with heat and pressure.
 Gold-filled is legally required to contain 5% or 1/20 gold by weight.
-This 5% is then described by the karatage of the gold alloy.
-Most gold-filled is 12kt or 14kt gold-filled.
-It is most accurately labelled with the karatage, the “/” symbol, and then 20 to reflect this construction.
-Products are identified as 14/20 Gold-filled or 12/20 Gold-Filled; alternatively, 14kt Gold-Filled or 12kt Gold-Filled are also acceptable
+This 5% is then described by the caratage of the gold alloy.
+Most gold-filled is 12ct or 14ct gold-filled.
+It is most accurately labelled with the caratage, the “/” symbol, and then 20 to reflect this construction.
+Products are identified as 14/20 Gold-filled; alternatively, 14ct Gold-Filled is also acceptable.

 A man-made crystal, these are regarded as the highest quality machine cut crystals in the world.